jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 <b>etc ...</b>
 </pre>

-the `mongod` starts listen on port `27017` by default and as every MongoDB driver defaults to connecting on `localhost:27017` we won't need to specify a [connection string](https://docs.mongodb.com/manual/reference/connection-string/) explicitly in these early examples.
+the `mongod` starts listening on port `27017` by default.
+As every MongoDB driver defaults to connecting on `localhost:27017` we won't need to specify a [connection string](https://docs.mongodb.com/manual/reference/connection-string/) explicitly in these early examples.

 Now we want to work with the Python driver.
 These examples are using Python 3.6.5 but everything should work with versions as old as 2.7 without problems.

-Unlike SQL databases and collections in MongoDB spring to life automatically as we name then so lets look at how create create a client proxy, a database and a collection.
+Unlike SQL databases, collections in MongoDB spring to life automatically as we name them.
+Let's look at how create create a client proxy, a database and a collection.

 <pre>